nix064/kalshi-fomc-nlp/README.md

-# kalshi-fomc-nlp
+# Can a Computer Read the Fed?

-**Can a Computer Read the Fed?
-NLP, Prediction Markets, and FOMC Informational Efficiency**
+**NLP, Prediction Markets, and FOMC Informational Efficiency**

 ![Show Image](figures/fig13_phase3_redesign.png)